 3. Improves Collaboration.

-Breaking away from silos, every member of the organization can access the same data in real-time, which can lead to enhanced collaboration between team members, as well as between the different sales and marketing teams involved.
+Breaking away from silos, every organization member can access the same data in real-time, leading to enhanced collaboration between team members and the other sales and marketing teams involved.

 4. Enhanced Efficiency.

 Since you are privy to customer preference, choice, and purchase history, the client doesn’t need to explain their requirements.

 You can capitalize on your knowledge, satisfy the customer, and enhance work efficiency.

 Setting up CRM software can be costly, but it is a one-time cost.

 On the other hand, enhanced operational efficiency and collaboration lead to increased productivity, which lowers in the long run.

 6. Increases Employee Engagement.

 Employees feel empowered when they can access data, resulting in employees taking more ownership of the day-to-day work.